-If someone suggested creating a wall or fence from a wire cage filled with crushed rock, you might assume it would be ugly and is only used to save money.
+If someone suggested creating a wall or fence from a wire cage filled with crushed rock, you might assume it would be ugly and is only an idea used to save money.

-While it can be inexpensive, the point of this article is to show you that gabion walls, fences, benches and other structures can look really fantastic.
-There are so many designs you can incorporate … it’s a very flexible type of structure material and concept to use.
+While gabion fences or walls can be inexpensive, the point of this article is to show you that gabion walls, fences, benches and other structures can look truly fantastic.
+There are so many different designs you can incorporate into your gabion wall or fence, as this is a very flexible type of structure material and concept to use.

-Gabion is wire cage or mesh filled with rocks and/or gravel to create a wall of some sort which can in turn be used to create a fence, retaining wall, bench and other structures.
+Gabion is wire cage or mesh filled with rocks and/or gravel to create a wall of some sort.
+This wall can, in turn, be used to create a fence, retaining wall, bench and other structures.

 Benefits of gabion

-Looks cool: As you’ll see in our collection below, you can do some really great looking gabion designs such as different rock color layers or mix the gabion with other fence or wall materials such as wood or metal.
+- Looks cool: As you’ll see in our collection below, you can create some awesome looking gabion designs using ideas such as layers of different colored rocks, or by mixing the gabion with other fence or wall materials like wood or metal.

-Is unique: Not a lot of landscaping use gabion so if done well, can be striking.
+- Is unique: Not a lot of landscaping designs use gabion fences or walls so if done well, can be striking and unique.

-Strong and durable: It’s solid rock encased in strong wire so it’s heavy and very durable.
-Over time, silt and vegetation fills into the gaps which further strengthens the structure [source: Founterior.com].
+- Strong and durable: Because gabion is made from solid rock encased in strong wire, it’s heavy and very durable.
+Over time, silt and vegetation fills into the gaps in the material, which further strengthens the structure [source: Founterior.com].

-Inexpensive: If you have low-cost access to rocks or gravel, the resulting cost can be low relative to wood, vinyl or other materials.
+- Inexpensive: If you have low-cost access to rocks or gravel, the resulting cost to create a gabion fence or wall can be low relative to using wood, vinyl or other materials.

-Permeable: Because it’s loose packed rock, water can run through it which helps prevent any displacement in the event of a flood.
+- Permeable: Because it’s loosely packed rock, water can run through a gabion fence.
+This helps prevent any displacement in the event of a flood.
 That said, if forceful enough, water can ruin a gabion structure as well.

-Modular: You can add to a gabion structure very easy by adding more gabion sections in the future.
+- Modular: You can add to a gabion structure very easily by adding more gabion sections in the future.

-Can do it yourself: Below we have a DIY gabion wall video which shows that it’s not difficult to build quality gabion walls yourself (save more money).
+- Can do it yourself: We’ve placed a DIY gabion wall video below which shows that it’s not difficult to build quality gabion walls yourself (and save money).

-Accommodating: You can place gabion pretty much on any landscape – slope, gravel, etc. In other words, you don’t necessarily have to move a lot of earth to prepare for gabion.
+- Accommodating: You can place gabion fence on pretty much any landscape, whether that is a slope, gravel, or any other.
+In other words, you don’t necessarily have to move a lot of earth to prepare for a gabion fence.